When Steve Wozniak and Steve Jobs put their first personal computer—the Apple I, on the market in 1976, they priced it at $666.66.

 Apple I’s are also highly valued because they are so rare.
-Only 200 were ever built, and most of those were destroyed by the Apple Company due to the policy of giving discounts on Apple II’s for Apple I turn-ins.
-Today it is believed that only six working Apple I’s still exist.
+Apple only ever built 200.
+And the Apple Company destroyed most of them due to the policy of giving discounts on Apple II’s for Apple I turn-ins.
+Today, curators believe that only six working Apple Is still exist.
 That’s why they garner such high prices.
 Even if you own a damaged Apple I, it’s only one of 200 ever made.

-For similar reasons one could easily demonstrate that you are incomprehensibly more valuable.
+For similar reasons, one could easily demonstrate that you are incomprehensibly more valuable.
 Forget for just a moment all the cruel and hurtful things that people have ever said to you.
 Think only of the significance you have in relation to the Almighty, the Creator of this vast universe.
 For He built and fashioned you in His own image.
-This means that when He looks at you He sees something of Himself.
+This means that when He looks at you, He sees something of Himself.
 And you are not merely one of 200 ever built.
-You are absolutely the only one ever built.
+God built you, the absolutely only one ever.
 Your Heavenly Father created you according to His own specifications—He purposely chose your characteristics, talents, abilities, natural preferences, and a personality which only you possess.
 So you are far beyond “rare.”
 You are supremely unique and irreplaceable.

 Yet your significance exceeds all human understanding when you consider the price your Heavenly Father has paid for your redemption.
 He valued you so much that He sacrificed what was most precious to Him—His only Son—to redeem you.
 He sent His Son to the cross and laid upon Him all of your sins and then punished Him in your place.
-He did this so He might be able to pour out His love upon you and bring you to heaven to spend eternity with Him.
+Indeed, He did this so He might be able to pour out His love upon you and bring you to heaven to spend eternity with Him.
 And He is ceaselessly involved in preparing you for eternity, sending both blessings and trials to nurture and purify you for the world to come.
-Yes, from heaven’s view your significance and uniqueness make you immensely valuable and consummately priceless.
+Yes, from heaven’s view, your significance and uniqueness make you immensely valuable and consummately priceless.

 So don’t let the hurtful words and abuse of others distort your sense of self-worth and never live down to their view of you.
 Live up to God’s image of you.
 His opinion of you is the only one that matters.
 Seek to please Him who loves you eternally and unconditionally.
 Trust

 Him for forgiveness and salvation and place your life in His hands.
-God’s message to you is, “I have loved you with an everlasting love; Therefore I have drawn you with lovingkindness” (Jeremiah 31:3).
+God’s message to you is, “I have loved you with an everlasting love; Therefore, I have drawn you with lovingkindness” (Jer.
+31:3).